florentpoujol/php_extensions_cheat_sheet/readme.md

 sudo ./install
 ```

-Anywhere on your disk, initiate a zephir project : `zephir init extension_name`
+Anywhere on your disk, initiate a Zephir project : `zephir init extension_name`

 Put your `.zep` scripts in the `extension_name/extension_name` folder, following the namespace's hierarchy.